cBridges851/learning-f-sharp/LearningLog.md

 I am now onto making functions in F#, and I have started making a basic function that adds 2 numbers together in the functions project.
 While learning this, I discovered how you can cast numbers,

 I am currently 12:30 into the video.

+## 9th February 2021
+I completed the functions section of the F# tutorial.
+This involved writing a recursive function to find a factorial value of a number, doubling numbers in a list, only outputting even numbers, and executing multiple functions.

+I then moved onto the maths section of the tutorial.
+This involved looking at operators, which are the same as the other languages I have used, as well as finding the type of a variable, casting, and more advanced mathematical functions (abs, ceil, floor, log, log10, and square root).

+I am currently 25:21 into the video.